razvandusa/High-school-graduation-project/README.md

 This project is a simple interactive shopping website developed for a high school graduation assignment, providing essential features such as product viewing, adding items to a cart, signup functionality, and customer support.

-Project Architecture
+## Project Architecture
 The architecture of this project is straightforward and comprises:

-HTML files: Serve as the structure for different pages (index, cart, signup, support).
+- **HTML files**: Serve as the structure for different pages (index, cart, signup, support).

-CSS files: Manage the styling of elements and layout.
+- **CSS files**: Manage the styling of elements and layout.

-JavaScript files: Handle dynamic behaviors such as adding items to the cart, user interactions, and email sending capabilities.
+- **JavaScript files**: Handle dynamic behaviors such as adding items to the cart, user interactions, and email sending capabilities.

-Directory Structure
+### Directory Structure
 .
 ├── index.html
 ├── addtocart.html